 - Signage on windows and glass doors in small and medium sizes

 Unlike vinyl lettering, dry transfer images and type looks as though they are printed directly on the surface – and they perform equally well on glass, wood, metal and plastic.
-With dry transfers, there is no edge and they are smooth to the touch.
+With a dry transfer, there is no edge and they are smooth to the touch.
 It means that the transfers you receive of your artwork are only the thickness of the lacquer ink.
 Lacquer adhesive is only on the image area so once applied there is no adhesive outline or residue.
 Especially important to note is that dry transfers can be made permanent with a clear spray coat of lacquer or workable fixative applied on top.

-For example, custom lettering transfer decals make outstanding museum wall labels and produce a notable clarity with smaller type fonts.
+For example, custom lettering decals make outstanding art museum wall labels and produce notable clarity with smaller type fonts.
 We can go down to small sizes with no quality loss while vinyl lettering can only be as small as ½ inch.
 Better yet, transfers are cost-effective alternatives to vinyl lettering for larger amounts of small type.

-Also, to help your budget, our rub-on transfer decals become more affordable when you gang-up multiple items onto a single page.
+Also, to help your budget, our custom rub-on decals become more affordable when you gang-up multiple items onto a single page.
 You’re free to fit as many dry transfer decals as possible on an 8.5″ x 11″ transfer sheet.
 Need larger oversized dry transfers?
 No problem.
 Look into ordering them on 11″ x 17″ custom transfer sheets.

 Vinyl Lettering Can’t Match the Quality of Dry Transfers

 When viewed up close, there is little comparison between the fine quality of a custom dry transfer and basic vinyl lettering.

 With vinyl, you often can have air bubbles underneath that can’t occur with rub-on decals.
 We provide a special burnishing tool with each order to make application convenient and fast.